TurnipGuy30/Tetris-99/docs/Beginner.md

 ## **T-Spins** & **T-Spin Singles**

-When lowering a T-mino into a tight spot like the following:
+When lowering a T-Mino into a tight spot like the following:

 ```
 |- - - - - T - - -|